bs4w9/How-to-Install-Windows/preparing.md

   - Decide what **Language**, **Edition**, and **Architecture** you want and click **Next**
   - Choose **USB Flash Drive** then click **Next**
   - Click on your USB drive and click **Next**
-  - Wait for it to load then eject your USB drive when it is complete
+  - Wait for it to load then **Eject** your USB drive when it is complete

 [Back to Main Page](README.md)